ngrok/ngrok-docs/docs/integrations/mailgun/webhooks.md

 Mailgun sends different request body contents depending on the event that is being triggered.
 You can trigger new calls from Mailgun to your application by following the instructions below.

-1. Access [Mailgun Dashboard](https://app.mailgun.com/), click **Sending** in the left menu, and then click **Overview**.
+1. Access the [Mailgun Dashboard](https://app.mailgun.com/), click **Sending** in the left menu, and then click **Overview**.

 1. Enter a valid email address in the **Email address** field in the **Authorized Recipients** section, and then click **Save Recipient**.

-Verify the recipient receives an email from mail gun asking to agree to receive emails from your Mailgun account, click the **I Agree** link in the body of the email and then click **Yes**.
+Verify the recipient receives an email from Mailgun asking to agree to receive emails from your Mailgun account, click the **I Agree** link in the body of the email and then click **Yes**.

-1. On the [Mailgun Dashboard](https://app.mailgun.com/), click **Select** in the **API** tile and choose one of the options that appear on the screen to send emails.
+1. In the [Mailgun Dashboard](https://app.mailgun.com/), click **Select** in the **API** tile and choose one of the options that appears on the screen to send emails.
 For example, open a terminal window and run the following command using curl:
     ```bash
     curl --location --request POST 'API_BASE_URL/messages' \
     --header 'Authorization: Basic api:API_KEY' \